AndreyGermanov/smart_shape/docs/API.md

 ### smartShape.destroy()
 Destroys the shape.
 Destroys all points, removes event listeners and removes the shape from screen.
 But variable continue existing.
-To completely remove the shape, set variable to 'null' after calling this method.
+To completely remove the shape, set the variable to 'null' after calling this method.

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)
 <a name="SmartShape+getPointsArray"></a>